 Visual arts in Australia comes in a great diversity of mediums, including photography, multimedia, sculpture, installations, drawings, paintings and performance art.
 Since the 1970s, the works of Indigenous artists have attracted international attention, and Australian artists regularly participate in international art festivals.

 The Setouchi International Art Festival 2010, held on seven islands across 3 months, was an opportunity for Australian artists to show off their creativity, talent and skills.
 Seven Australian artists – Cameron Robbins, Sue Pedley, Claire Healy, Sean Cordeiro, Dadang Christanto, James Darling and Lesley Forwood – showed their works on the three islands of Teshima, Shodoshima and Ogijima.
 For the second festival held in 2013, Craig Walsh and Hiromi Tango created an installation work in conjunction with the people of Teshima Island.

 For more information, please visit the Setouchi International Art Festival website.

 From 2001, the Australian Embassy has supported the showcasing of Australian Media Art in Japan.
 Media Art is the mixing of innovation and technologies in the creation of art.
 It has become an integral part of the Australian art scene.
-Australia has many leading artists in the Media Art scene, including Patricia Piccinini, SymbioticA, Jeffrey Shaw, Troy Innocent, Stelarc, Arthur Wicks and Susie Treiste.
+Australia has many leading artists in the Media Art scene, including Patricia Piccinini, SymbioticA, Jeffrey Shaw, Troy Innocent and Stelarc.